All Aboard - More Train News from Japan

-Catch up on the latest train news from Japan, including an art train in Setouchi, a cyclist-friendly train in Chiba, and a new JR sightseeing train to launch in the western San’in region this July.
+Catch up on the latest train news from Japan, including an art train in Setouchi, a cyclist-friendly train in Chiba, and a new JR sightseeing train in the western San’in region.

 Art Train ‘La Malle de Bois’ Serves Setouchi Region

 A new sightseeing train invites passengers to travel to the central Setouchi region on a ‘suitcase on wheels’.
 Named La Malle de Bois, meaning a ‘wooden suitcase’ in French.
 With interior design and supervision by Fran Kitagawa, exterior design and logos by Daigo Daikoku, and planning and design by Etsuko Kodaira, the exterior of the train is designed to look like a suitcase, with a bold modern design featuring an all-white train body and train windows with thick black frames designed to resemble suitcases or bags.

 Operating at the entrance to the Setouchi region, known for its world-class modern art and scenic cycling routes, the train is equipped with everything passengers need on a journey across Japan’s picturesque Inland Sea.